The Importance of For Sale Signs in the Yard

 - Text options

 Placement of For Sale Signs

-The For Sale Sign should be easily visible from the street.
-If I don't like where the installers place my For Sale Signs, I call them and submit a move order.
-Sometimes signs can be blocked by cars parked on the street, trees or telephone poles.
+The for sale sign should be easily visible from the street.
+Avoid placing your sign where it is blocked by cars parked on the street, trees, or telephone poles.

 - If the home is located on a corner, consider installing a sign on each street to catch traffic from both directions.

 - For out-of-the-way homes such as those on secluded streets or in an area where traffic is limited, you might ask homeowners who live on a busy street if you can place a directional sign in their yard.

 Sometimes problems crop up when the listing expires with one agent and the seller signs a listing agreement with a new agent.
 It's possible that the first agent may be reluctant or slow to remove his sign.
 A delay could mean more calls for the agent who was just fired.

 We're not suggesting that you yank the sign out of the yard yourself, but if calling the brokerage leads to a dead end, you might have to do it.
 The absolutely last thing that you want to happen is for a buyer to call your former listing agent.

 Sometimes, when agents lose listings, they develop a bitter attitude.
 If a buyer calls your former agent by mistake, it's possible that agent may do everything in his or her power to talk the buyer out of viewing your home.